Wilton resident Mike Channon enters race for Muscatine County sheriff

 “There’s a lot of things that need to be changed,” Channon said, “Not only for the citizens of Muscatine, but for the county employees as well.”

-Channon is a U.S. Veteran, serving 14 years in the U.S. Army, and is a member of the National Rifle Association.
+Channon is a veteran, serving 14 years in the U.S. Army, and is a member of the National Rifle Association.

 “I have very good support within the deputies and correctional officers,” he said, “And there’s a lot of positive changes that I want to accomplish first and foremost.”

 That includes changing the high turnover rate found within the deputies, jail and civilian staffs.
-In the past five years, Channon said that the County has lost 8-9 deputies and nearly 100 correction officers.
+In the past five years, Channon said the county has lost eight to nine deputies and nearly 100 correction officers.

 “Our turnover rate has never been so high," he said.